weeklyvillain/esplay_stats_widget/README.md

 # esplay_stats_widget
 Sourcecode for Esplay.com widget.
-Get your Stream widget on [widget.akkeoh.com](https://widget.akkeoh.com)
+Get your Stream widget on [akkeoh.com:3000](http://akkeoh.com:3000)

+This is app in EOL use.
+If you want the local hosted version of this plugin please check out [EsplayWidget](https://github.com/apefhy/EsplayWidget)

 Questions?
 Join Discord!